kaspar-p/flatnite-bot/README.md

 - Use a free database like mongoDB or other in order to separate possible servers, rather than just saving results to the local filesystem.
 - Queue requests for a flatnite link while it is working, so that as soon as it is finished working, it can send one without the user needing to re-request a link.
 - Get the bot to automatically recognize the players playing in the lobby it created, and choose which file to save their dubs under with that.
+- Give flatnite-bot sentience with Deep Q-Learning and let it learn to play the game.